Spaqin/spaq-in/src/posts/one-roll-with-bronica-ec.md

 * Mirror Lock-up: Yes
 * Self-timer: No
 * Battery: 4LR44, required (only B mode works without a battery)
-* Weight: Still fucking heavy
+* Weight: Still fucking heavy (2004g with lens, film back, waist level finder)

 # Medium format SLRs - what are they all about?